heestand-xyz/PixelKit/Source/Documentation.docc/PixelKit.md

 ## Overview

-In PixelKit you create ``PIX``s, they are content, effects and outputs.
+In PixelKit you create ``PIX``s.
+There is content, effects and outputs.

 To connect some content with an effect, assign the content to the ``PIXSingleEffect/input`` property of the effect.